flosch/pongo/README.md

+**Update (June 28th 2014): [pongo2](https://github.com/flosch/pongo2) is the in-development successor of pongo.
+Please star it as well to keep track of the development.**

 pongo is a well-tested template engine which implements a [Django-template](https://docs.djangoproject.com/en/dev/topics/templates/)-like syntax.

 Please have a look at the test (`template_test.go`) for examples.